todhm/particle_filter/README.md

 ## Basic Build Instructions

+You can execute project with following steps.
+0. Clone this repo.
+1. Install [uWebSocketIO] by running included sh file for either Linux or Mac systems and [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for windows.
+2. Make a build directory by running sh file: `sh build.sh`
+3. Moving to the build directory and running: `cd build && ./particle_filter`
+4. Run the simulator and watch the results.

 I used xcode as main IDE.
-You can execute project with ide_profiles/xcode/PARTICLE_FILTER.xcodeproj file.
+You can execute project by opening ide_profiles/xcode/PARTICLE_FILTER.xcodeproj file.

-Also you can execute project with following steps.
-0. Install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems and [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for windows.
-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-4. Run it: `./particle_filter`
-5. Run the simulator and watch the results.
 ---
 ## Location Of Landmarks.
 Here is the coordinate of landmark which were used to update the measurements and weight of each particle.